sandra-arato/subagent-personas-for-claude-code/CONTRIBUTING.md

-# Contributing to the Rooles Project
+# Contributing to the Subagent Personas Project

 Thank you for considering contributing to the Rooles Project!
 Follow these guidelines to ensure a smooth contribution process.